Our Services

 Helpful Resources

-Coconut oil pulling cannot reverse receding gums; it may modestly reduce plaque, bacteria, bad breath, and mild gingivitis, but it does not regrow lost gum tissue or treat advanced disease.
+Coconut oil pulling cannot reverse receding gums.
+While swishing oil may modestly reduce plaque, oral bacteria, bad breath, and mild gingivitis, it does not regrow lost gum tissue or treat advanced periodontal disease.

 The short answer: Coconut oil may support gum health, but it cannot reverse receding gums.